IPAM: IP Address Management

 - Group: Target group for monitoring agent.

-Import via CSV file
+Import through CSV file

-Starting with version NG 758, this information may be imported from values files separated by commas ( .csv
+Starting with version NG 758, this information may be imported from value files separated by commas ( .csv format).
+The order is as follows:

 network,network name,description,location(ID),group(ID),monitoring(0 or 1),lightweight mode(0 or 1),scan interval(days),recon server(ID)